How Does Veritula Work?

 C2

 Since there can be many criticisms (which are also just ideas) and deeply nested counter-criticisms, the result is a tree structure.
-For example, it might look like this:
+For example, as a discussion progresses, one of its trees might look like this:

 I